abelectronicsuk/ABElectronics_NodeJS_Libraries/lib/i2cswitch/README.md

 # AB Electronics UK I2C Switch Node.js Library

-Node.js Library to use with the 4 channel I2C Switch from https://www.abelectronics.co.uk
+Node.js Library to use with the 4-channel I2C Switch from https://www.abelectronics.co.uk

 ## Install

-To download to your Raspberry Pi type in terminal:
+To download to your Raspberry Pi type in the terminal:

 ```
 git clone https://github.com/abelectronicsuk/ABElectronics_NodeJS_Libraries.git